Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 2/24/2022 (Day 34)

+- More work on Wordle clone, got basic functionality working.
+Need to implement game over modal with sharing code (thinking on how to make this accessible).
+Also knocked out 10 Codewars kata!

+## 2/22/2022 (Day 33)

+- Continued working on Wordle clone project, the React memories are starting to flood back.
+Will definitely be ready to get back to GroceryMapper after this!

+## 2/21/2022 (Day 32)

+- Sick, but stuck in bed so starting getting back into react by writing a Wordle clone, but with 6 letter words and no repeating letters.

 ## 2/18/2022 (Day 31)

 - Deployed new portfolio (yay!) and knocked out a bunch of Codewars - down to 119 8kyus remaining!